-- 1. Players cannot be on another frozen team's roster. - 2.
-All roster additions must be approved by the State Fastpitch Director. - Sec.5.
+1. Players cannot be on another frozen team's roster.

+2. All roster additions must be approved by the State Fastpitch Director.

+Sec.5.
 A player that is released from a qualified team's roster cannot return to that team during the current season.
 A player may be released from only one qualified team's roster during the current season.

 - Sec.6.
-A player that is in violation the Association's fastpitch by-laws or playing rules and regulations shall be considered an ineligible player. - Sec.7.
-Any time during a game or after, if the tournament director discovers an ineligible player they have the authority to apply penalties as described in the USSSA fastpitch rulebook. - Sec.8.
+Guest Players.
+A player already rostered on a USSSA team may be a "Guest Player" for another USSSA registered team.
+The manager of the team seeking the guest player must use the online guest player system at www.usssa.com and abide by its policies and rules.
+A State Director can choose to allow or not allow guest players for the State Tournament.
+Guest players are allowed in World Series and National Events with a limit of 3 guests allowed per team. - Sec.7.
+A player that is in violation the Association's fastpitch by-laws or playing rules and regulations shall be considered an ineligible player. - Sec.8.
+Any time during a game or after, if the tournament director discovers an ineligible player they have the authority to apply penalties as described in the USSSA fastpitch rulebook. - Sec.9.
 All players participating in USSSA Fastpitch youth tournaments shall have proof of age in the possession of their team manager at all times.
 Proof of age must be verified by a government issued document that identifies the player by name, gender and birth date.
 Failure to produce a copy of such document upon demand by a tournament official or producing documents determined to be fraudulent will result in the player being deemed ineligible.
 The penalties for use of an ineligible player are the offending team losing the game, being placed last in the standings and forfeiting all awards, sponsors travel money and tournament berths that would have been awarded at the tournament.